PaponAhasan/Data-Structures-and-Algorithms/Dynamic Programming/Fibonacci Series.md

 ```
-Dynamic programming is a problem-solving technique for solving a problem by breaking it into similar subproblems.
+Dynamic programming is a problem-solving technique for solving a problem by **breaking it into similar subproblems**.
 But we will
 never solve the same subproblem twice.

 Dynamic programming, like the divide-and-conquer method, solves problems by combining the solutions to subproblems.